anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   the domain registrar based on well-known endpoints in
   {{discovery_eo}} do not result in additional /.well-known URIs.
 Update of the illustrative example.
-  Note that the change to /brski for the voucher related endpoints has been taken over in the BRSKI main document.
+  Note that the change to /brski for the voucher-related endpoints has been taken over in the BRSKI main document.

 * Updated references.